SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ```

-Finally, we close browser window.
+Finally, we close the browser window.

 ```
 driver close.